This article may contain compensated links. Please read disclaimer for more info.

 Snails are one of the world’s oldest species; they were already present at the dinosaurs’ time!

 Man has used snails for food since prehistoric times and some archeological remains of that time in Spain and France demonstrate that escargots in France were bred and carefully chosen (only adult snails).
-We also know that prehistoric men ate cooked snails, not raw.
+We also know that prehistoric people ate cooked snails, not raw.

 During Roman times in Paris and France, snails were eaten fried or grilled after soaking them in milk.
 It was a popular dish, served as a dessert or sweets.